storageos/storageos.github.io/_docs/reference/cli.md

 ## Description

-To run any storageos command you need API authorization.
-This can be achieved directly from the command line using the `-u` and `-p` username and password options.
+Most CLI commands require authentication to the API.
+Credentials can be supplied by adding the `-u` and `-p` flags.
+Initially, the username and password are both set to `storageos`.

 ```
 $ storageos volume list